 To transition to middle-income status, low-income countries must increasingly invest in research and innovations that provide solutions to persistent development challenges.
-Universities should be at the fore-front of driving this research agenda.
+Universities should be at the forefront of driving this research agenda.
 The Government of Uganda is currently implementing the 3^{rd} National Development Plan (NDP) (2020/21 - 2024/25).
-However, the NDP and sector specific plans require research to fill evidence gaps.
+However, the NDP and sector-specific plans require research to fill evidence gaps.
 The main objective of the RIF is to support R&I initiatives that contribute to better delivery of National Development initiatives in all sectors critical to the economy.

 A3.
-Scope and Technical Description of the Research and Innovation Grant

-The RIF GMC's terms of reference include development of an instructive research agenda as the basis for identifying funding priorities.
-The GMC conducted a comprehensive stakeholder consultation to identify priority thematic areas of interest for national development.
+Scope and Technical Description of the Research and Innovation Grant of the research agenda, to update it with emerging issues of national importance.
+The GMC conducted a comprehensive stakeholder consultation to identify priority emerging thematic areas of interest for national development.
 These consultations included meetings with representatives from key government sectors, semi-autonomous government agencies, the private-for-profit sector and civil society.
-The GMC triangulated this information with that from the National Development Plan III, the Makerere University Strategic Plan and Research Agenda, the Sustainable Development Goals, and the critical areas in the National Budget for FY2023/2024.
-The RIF Round 5, Track 1 (Research & Innovation Agenda-Based Grants) will therefore specifically target research and innovation projects that align with priority thematic issues in the instructive Research Agenda that arose from these consultations.
+The GMC triangulated this information with that from the National Development Plan III, the Makerere University Strategic Plan and Research Agenda, the Sustainable Development Goals, and the critical areas in the National Budget for FY2025/2025.
+The RIF Round 6, Track 1 (Research & Innovation Agenda-Based Grants) will therefore specifically target research and innovation projects that align with priority thematic issues in the instructive Research Agenda that arose from these consultations.
 Research and Innovation ideas are therefore sought in the following thematic areas: